BlasBenito/spatialRF/README.md

   )
 ```

-The plot below compares the Moran’s I of the residuals of the spatial
+The plot below shows the Moran’s I of the residuals of the spatial
-(green) and non spatial (purple) models.
-It shows that `rf_spatial()`
+model.
+It shows that `rf_spatial()` has managed to remove the spatial
+autocorrelation (p-values of the Moran’s I estimates for each
-has managed to remove the spatial autocorrelation of the model residuals
+neighborhood distance are higher than 0.05) of the model residuals for
-for every neighborhood distance.
+every neighborhood distance.

 ``` r
 plot_moran(model.spatial, verbose = FALSE)